GitCodeCareer/open-source/Guidelines.md

-# Community Guidelines/Rules for Contribution in CodeCareerGit OpenSource Projects.
+# Contribution Policy

-1. Owners of CodeCareerGit Org have right to start an opensource project.
-2. Members of CodeCareerGit Org have to take prior consent from owners of CodeCareerGit before starting an opensource project.
-3. The one who start a project on CodeCareerGit Org will be given a title of "Owner" for that project.
+- The Code Career admin team has the right to start new open-source projects at any time.
+- The Code Career admin team has the right to disband existing projects for any reason with 1 week notice.
+Notice will be made in the form of general Discord server announcement.
+- If a member of the Code Career community wishes to start a project, he must pitch it by creating an issue using the "Project idea" template first in order to inhibit open discussion about the idea's feasibility.
+- The member that submits an approved project idea will work with the CodeCareer team to maintain the repo and dictate future changes for that particular project.
+They will be able to:
-4. "Owner" of the project have rights to set contribution guidlines, code of conduct and regulations for project team members.
+  - set contribution guidlines, code of conduct and regulations for project team members.
-5. "Owner" of the project have rights to change, modify, remove and add rules of contribution.
+  - change, modify, remove and add rules of contribution.
 Changes will be made with 1 weeks notice.
-6. "Owner" of the project have rights to extend his/her authorities to other team members/contributors of the project.
-7. "Owner" have the right to ban team members and contributors from project with suitable reason(s).
-8. The one who suggest changes and contribute to codebase/documentation is called a "Contributor".
+- A contributor to one of Code Career's open-source projects is simply called "Contributor".
-9. "Contributor" have right to suggest changes to project through Github Issues.
+- The "Contributor" may suggest changes to any Code Career open-source project through [GitHub Issues](https://github.com/GitCodeCareer/open-source/issues).
-10. "Contributor" have right to request addition of their code through PR(Pull Request).
+- The "Contributor" may submit changes to the codebase of any of the Code Career open-source projects through a GitHub Pull Request (PR).
-11. To create a PR "Contributor" has to fork project first and create a PR through this forked repository.
+- To create a PR, the "Contributor" has to fork project first and create a PR through this forked repository.
-12. If Contributor is already a member/owner of CodeCareerGit, he/she can create PR by creating a separate branch in original repository.
-13. "Contributor" cannot demand membership of CodeCareerGit Org for one-time PR.
+- A "Contributor" is not considered part of the Code Career admin team and does not have admin-related permissions and roles.